August 2022 Magazine

-This is the twelfth Parish Magazine on St Mary's website.
+This is the 29th Parish Magazine on St Mary's website.

 As always thanks to all who have contacted us, please keep in touch and send us comments and articles for inclusion.

 We appreciate that there is a lot of content in the web magazine, far more than a paper copy would have.
 But we think there is a lot of interest in the articles we have chosen and that it is ideal for you to dip in and out of and not read them all at once !!!

 Updated 1st August 2022

 August sees many of us taking holidays to get some well-earned rest from working.
 But what is the biblical relationship between rest and work?
 The Bible shows us that we are to work from rest, not rest from work.
 How is this working out in our current experience?

 When God created human beings on the 6th day, the next full day was a day of rest before the work began:‘Then God blessed the seventh day and made it holy, because on it He rested from all the work of creating that He had done.’
 (Genesis 2:3).
 Sunday is a day of rest at the beginning of the week.